 The B.S.E. in Secondary Education is a four-year undergraduate program with a minimum of 120 credits required for graduation.
-Candidates earn at minimum one instructional certificate, additional opportunities exist, and participate in extensive clinical experiences in sophomore, junior, and senior year.
+Candidates earn at minimum one instructional certificate (additional opportunities exist), and participate in extensive clinical experiences from sophomore to senior year.

 The program is aligned with the following professional standards:

 Professor Edmund Adjapong, Ph.D., pushes and transcends traditional teaching and learning by identifying strategies and perspectives that align with different elements of Hip Hop in his K-12 classes.

 “Once you are a part of the education program, you have a whole community of people rooting for you to succeed academically as well as professionally, from our dean to the professors to everyone in between.”Claudia ValverdeSecondary Education and Biology Major

 What Great Minds Can Do

 Former Marine Conor Murtagh followed his calling to become a teacher and earned a Fulbright along the way.

 The faculty in the College of Education and Human Services are expert researchers and practitioners in teacher and leader preparation as well as professional psychology and family therapy.
 Many are actively engaged with schools and community agencies, modeling best practices to their students in the university classroom and in the field.
 Collaboration within departments and across is encouraged with the recognition that supporting and improving the lives of children, families and communities is a complex process.